krishna11-dot/krishna11-dot/README.md

 Playing football (still waiting for my Premier League call up).
 Hiking and exploring new trails (the aberdeenshire trail were incredible!).
 Getting lost in thought while listening to tech and philosophy podcasts.
-🤔 Pondering questions like "what does AI alignment even mean?" over coffee 😅 Trying (and often failing) to explain what I do to my non-tech friends
+Pondering questions like "what does AI alignment even mean?" over coffee.
+Trying (and often failing) to explain what I do to my non-tech friends.

 "So you teach computers to think?"
 "Not exactly..."